 You can see the corner trim piece we added here.

 I love the warmth that the wood adds to the space and it totally makes it feel like a spa!
-If you’ve ever wanted to add wood planking to your bathroom but were worried about the moisture, you don’t have to be.
+If you’ve ever wanted to add wood planking to your bathroom, here’s your moment.
 There are some great options that will help protect your wood and help turn your bathroom into a dream space 🙂